← Back to trust

 4.1.
 AI-evaluation and benchmarking literature

 The AI-evaluation literature addresses benchmarking methodology and the epistemology of model evaluation.
 Liang et al. (2023) on the HELM (Holistic Evaluation of Language Models) benchmark develops a systematic framework for evaluating language models across multiple metrics (accuracy, calibration, robustness, fairness, bias, toxicity, efficiency).
 Burnell et al. (2023) analyze the construction and limitations of AI benchmarks, identifying systematic biases in benchmark design and application.
-Raji et al. (2021, 2022) on the AI evaluation audit framework identify structural issues in the benchmark ecosystem, including representation gaps, measurement mismatches, and accountability failures.
+Raji, Bender, Paullada, Denton, and Hanna (2021) examine how general benchmarks are constructed and used, identifying construct-validity failures in the benchmark ecosystem; Raji, Kumar, Horowitz, and Selbst (2022) show that policy and evaluation debates routinely presume functionality that deployed systems do not exhibit.

 These works operate at the benchmark-design level and address how AI evaluation should be conducted.
-This Article operates at a different analytical level: how a protocol capitalizes evaluative authority over contested constructs regardless of the benchmarking methodology subnets adopt.
+The present analysis operates at a different level: how a protocol capitalizes evaluative authority over contested constructs regardless of the benchmarking methodology subnets adopt.
 The prior art is adjacent but does not address the specific protocol-level capitalization mechanism developed here.
-Where a subnet uses HELM-style benchmarking as its scoring methodology, the Article’s analysis still applies because the runtime’s stake-weighted authority operates over the submitted judgments regardless of how those judgments were generated.
+Where a subnet uses HELM-style benchmarking as its scoring methodology, the analysis still applies because the runtime’s stake-weighted authority operates over the submitted judgments regardless of how those judgments were generated.

 4.2.
 Blockchain-governance frameworks

-Blockchain-governance analytical frameworks (van Pelt, Jansen, Baars, and Overbeek 2021; Schaedler, Krohn, and Papakyriakopoulos 2023; Alston, Law, Murtazashvili, and Weiss 2022) provide general tools for analyzing decentralized governance.
+Blockchain-governance analytical frameworks (van Pelt, Jansen, Baars, and Overbeek 2021; Schädler, Lustenberger, and Spychiger 2023; Alston, Law, Murtazashvili, and Weiss 2022) provide general tools for analyzing decentralized governance.
 Davidson, De Filippi, and Potts (2018) position blockchain as institutional technology within Williamson’s framework.
-The general frameworks inform this Article without driving the analysis.
+The general frameworks inform the background without driving the analysis.
 The specific analytical object (protocol-mediated evaluation of contested constructs) is not the blockchain-governance literature’s primary focus.

 4.4.
 Existing Bittensor literature

 Rao, Steeves, Shaabana, Attevelt, and McAteer (2020) provide the original Bittensor whitepaper.
 The whitepaper describes a Fisher-information-based ranking architecture that differs from the deployed subtensor runtime.
-The whitepaper is engaged in this Article as a historical anchor and as evidence of the architectural shift from original specification to deployed implementation.
+It serves as a historical anchor and as evidence of the architectural shift from original specification to deployed implementation.

 Lui and Sun (2025) provide the first system-wide empirical study of Bittensor, analyzing 6,664,830 events across 64 active subnets and 121,567 unique wallets through February 12, 2025.
-Their study reports very high validator stake-reward correlation, weak miner performance-reward correlation, and extreme concentration.
-Their performance measure is Bittensor’s own trust metric, so their results support internal-vocabulary claims rather than external-benchmark claims.
-This Article engages Lui-Sun substantively in Part 11 and extends the analytical framing in two directions: the architectural-mechanism account of why the observed patterns arise, and the construct-validity framework that clarifies why internal-vocabulary evidence supports weaker claims than external-benchmark evidence would support.
+Their study reports high validator stake-reward correlation, weak miner performance-reward correlation, and extreme concentration.
+Their performance measure is Bittensor’s own trust metric, so their results support internal-vocabulary claims, with external-benchmark claims still requiring separate evidence.
+The Bittensor analysis extends the framing in two directions: the architectural-mechanism account of why the observed patterns arise, and the construct-validity framework that clarifies why internal-vocabulary evidence supports weaker claims than external-benchmark evidence would support.

 4.5.
 Platform labor and evaluation literature

-Gray and Suri (2019) on ghost work, Cassarino (2022) on platform evaluation labor, and Bucher and Gillespie (2023) on platform classification analyze the institutional patterns by which platforms extract value from evaluative work performed by workers or participants who may not receive commensurate compensation or voice.
-These frameworks apply adjacent to this Article’s analysis.
-The Bittensor case shares the general structural feature (platform-mediated evaluation of contested work) without exhibiting the specific labor-relations features the platform-labor literature addresses.
-Bittensor validators are not workers in the platform-labor sense; they are token-holding participants with stake in the evaluation system they operate.
-The analytical frameworks inform the analysis without supplying the primary resources.
+Gray and Suri (2019) analyze the institutional patterns by which platforms extract value from evaluative work performed by workers or participants who may not receive commensurate compensation or voice.
+The framework is adjacent to Bittensor.
+The case shares the general structural feature of platform-mediated evaluation of contested work without exhibiting the specific labor-relations features the platform-labor literature addresses.
+Bittensor validators are token-holding participants with stake in the evaluation system they operate.
+The analytical frameworks inform the background without supplying the primary resources.

 5. Method